emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 10. Let P = ct XOR truncate(Z[3:n + 2], len(ct))
 11. Return P

+The comparison of tag and expected_tag in step 9 MUST be performed in constant time to prevent any leaks regarding the position of the first incorrect byte in the tag.

 ## Encoding (ct, tag) Tuples

 Applications MAY keep the ciphertext and the authentication tag in distinct structures or encode both as a single octet string C. In the latter case, the tag MUST immediately follow the ciphertext ct: